wayfair-incubator/AeroSharp/README.md

 // listResult contains [ MyDataType("list item 1"), MyDataType("list item 2") ]
 ```

+Full library documentation can be found in the [docs directory](./docs)

+Code examples can be found in the [examples directory](./examples)

 ## Roadmap

 See the [open issues](https://github.com/wayfair-incubator/AeroSharp/issues) for a list of proposed features (and known issues).